Scaleable-Open-Source-Labs/Scaleable-Open-Source-Labs.github.io/README.md

+# This repo is retired

+Lab documentation has moved to 👉 the [GitBook](https://monasheng.gitbook.io/scalable-labs)

+---

+---

 *Open Source, low-cost, and scalable lab gear for universities and schools* **Scaleable Open Source Labs** addresses the need for low-cost teaching aids that can be manufactured at mid-scale and distributed to student groups.